fferegrino/tad-discourse-classification/README.md

 - `ngram\_range = (1, 1)`
 - `sublinear\_tf = True`

 It may be the case that there is no need to involve a lot of features for this text classification task.
-The vectorizer also requires the sublinear parameter to be set to true and this causes highly frequent words to decrease their influence.
+The vectorizer also requires the sublinear parameter to be set to true, and this causes highly frequent words to decrease their influence.

 ## Q3.
 Comment Discourse Classification

 The performance of the discourse type classification is generally bad, as shown in Table 6.
-When it comes to classify, one may think that a single vector representing a post is not enough to generate predictions, and it may be necessary to add more features for this task.
+When it comes to classifying, one may think that a single vector representing a post is not enough to generate predictions, and it may be necessary to add more features to this task.

 | **Accuracy** | **F1** | **Precision** | **Recall** |
 | --- | --- | --- | --- |